Armaghan4201/Counting-Objects/README.md

 # Counting-Objects
-Counting Crows, Eggs and Bottles using image segmentation techniques.
+Counting Crows, Eggs and Bottles using Image Segmentation Techniques.